 The main church altar area was decorated on all sides.
-And the ceiling showed intricate mosaic scenes, vivid and colourful representations of the landscape, plants and birds.
+And the ceiling showed intricate mosaic scenes.
+They were vivid and colourful representations of landscapes, plants and birds.

-The centre dome rose high, equally resplendent in art.
+The centre dome rose high and was equally resplendent in art.
 From the centre of the dome we saw the eight sides of the octagon and the unique decorations in each alcove.

 We looked down and admired the mosaic tiled floors.
 Above us we saw admire the onyx windows and marble pillars.

-Before leaving the property we wandered back to the Mausoleum.
+Before we left the property we wandered back to the Mausoleum.
 It was limited to a 5 minute visit to protect the mosaics in the small enclosed space.
-This dark building was lighted indirectly to try to display the colours and intricate mosaics in each alcove.
+This dark building was lit indirectly to display the colours and intricate mosaics in each alcove.

 Wandering Around Ravello